Cristina Siekavizza: Prosecution of the husband

 In early August, before the housekeeper could even testify and while the search for Cristina Siekavizza was still going on, Roberto Barreda suddenly disappeared with the family's two children, Roberto José (age 7) and Maria Mercedes (age 4).
 An international warrant was issued for his arrest.
 In the meantime, three people were arrested on the suspicion of having aided the husband in removing the traces of the crime.
 On 21 October 2011, Barreda's mother, Beatriz Ofelia de León, ex-magistrate of the Supreme Court of Guatemala, was arrested for corruption of justice in the Siekavizza case.
 Barreda was finally caught in Mérida, Yucatán (Mexico) and extradited on 8 November 2013.
-Since then, his lawyers have consistently attempted to obstruct the course of justice, so that seven years after Siekavizza's disappearance, the process is still to begin, with the husband remaining in custody.
-In August it was announced that Barreda had passed away due to contracting Covid-19 in the San Juan Hospital in Guatemala.
+Since then, his lawyers had consistently attempted to obstruct the course of justice, so that seven years after Siekavizza's disappearance, the process was still to begin, with the husband remaining in custody.
+In August it was announced that Barreda had died due to contracting COVID-19 in the San Juan Hospital in Guatemala.